 Striped Boating Jackets

 It is a great look for vintage boating events prior to the 1940s.
-All you need is a wide striped boating jacket/blazer/sportcoat, a pair of white or ivory trousers, black or white oxfords and a straw boater hat.
+All you need is a wide striped boating jacket/blazer/sporstcoat, a pair of white or ivory trousers, black or white Oxfords, and a straw boater hat.
 There were some variations of this as you can see below.

 Casual Striped Shirts